 Group litigation

-Also known as collective or class actions, group litigation sees consumers band together and pursue justice through a combined lawsuit.
 For many people, taking legal action against large corporations can seem impossible due to the high costs, lengthy procedures, and intimidating nature of individual lawsuits.
-However, group litigation removes these barriers, and consumers can collectively address widespread injustices that affect them all.
+Group litigation can reduce these barriers by pooling resources and running common issues together.

 The link between consumer activism and group litigation